Special Educational Needs & Disabilities

 Mental Capacity Act, 2005

 Your first port of call should you have a complaint would be your child’s teacher.
-If the issue is not resolved, please contact Nicola Mason (SENDCO) or Sandra Cresswell (Pastoral Lead) and if it is still not sorted to your satisfaction, please contact Gemma Oakley (Assistant Headteacher) or Sue Marks (Headteacher).
+If the issue is not resolved, please contact Nicola Mason (SENDCO) or Emma Redgwell (Pastoral Lead) and if it is still not sorted to your satisfaction, please contact Gemma Oakley (Assistant Headteacher) or Adam Wilson (Headteacher).
 If a more formal complaint needs to be raised then you should contact the Chair of Governors, Clive Willetts.
 If you were to need contact details for Mr Willetts please speak to the school office.